GraffitiProjectINDIGO/COOLPI/README.md

 - 05 ColourChecker objects.[(GitHub)](https://github.com/GraffitiProjectINDIGO/coolpi/blob/main/notebooks/05_ColourChecker_objects.ipynb)
 - 06 Image objects. [(GitHub)](https://github.com/GraffitiProjectINDIGO/coolpi/blob/main/notebooks/06_Image_objects.ipynb)

-Users can find the interative Jupyter Notebooks in the [notebook folder of the coolpi repository on GitHub](https://github.com/GraffitiProjectINDIGO/coolpi/notebooks).
+Users can find the interative Jupyter Notebooks in the [notebook folder of the COOLPI repository on GitHub](https://github.com/GraffitiProjectINDIGO/coolpi/notebooks).

 In order to use the interactive notebooks, [JupyterLab](https://jupyter.org/install), or its extension in the code editor used, must be installed beforehand.

 # GUI

-A graphical user interface has been designed together with the coolpi package.
-The aim is to help especially non-programmers to use in an easy and practical way the functionalities implemented in the coolpi library.
+A graphical user interface has been designed together with the COOLPI package.
+The aim is to help especially non-programmers to use in an easy and practical way the functionalities implemented in the COOLPI library.
 Efforts have been made to develop the graphical interface in a way that makes it intuitive and friendly to use.

 To run the coolpi-gui: